zadykian/lib-template/readme.md

 # lib-template
-dotnet new template for creation of libraries
+dotnet new template to create reusable code libraries using C#